Over time we've recieved many of the same questions via email or social

 met to place the bet.
 The specific value of these thresholds have tended

-an expected value of 0.08 on a 1-unit bet) is required to take a matchup or
+an expected value of 0.05 on a 1-unit bet) is required to take a matchup bet, 7% for a

 ensure that you are in fact placing positive expected value bets; our model is not perfect, so